naga-satish/interview-preparation/ETL-ELT.md

    - **Bulk operations**: Replace row-by-row with bulk operations
    - **Reduce data volume**: Filter early, select only needed columns

-5. **What is partitioning and how does it improve ETL performance?**
+### 5. What is partitioning and how does it improve ETL performance?

    Partitioning divides large tables into smaller, manageable segments based on a partition key.